 Woodmont Triangle, Bethesda, MD

-Section 28a sets out the big ideas on just one page.
-It took seven years of thinking to write it.
-Section 48a is the proposed new State Law — SRSOZ Maryland State Rail Station Overlay Zone.
-The proposed SRSOZ would make developing land within walking distance of rail stations so attractive, rational and efficient that green, smart growth would thrive.
+Tab 28a sets out the big ideas on just one page — it took seven years of thinking to write.
+Tab 48a-1a is a two page bullet point summary of the public benefits that the proposed new State Law — SRSOD Maryland State Rail Station Overlay Districts — will produce.
+The proposed SRSOD will make developing TOD Buildings on land within walking distance of rail stations so attractive, rational and efficient that green, smart growth will thrive, the public will become healthier, both enabling government itself to become sustainable — deficits are deadly.

 There are four big ideas:

 4) Almost every number in zoning is arbitrary — DO NOT give them divine significance.
-The land-use regulatory goal should be to maximize sources and destinations of pedestrians within walking distance of rail stations.
-This is a design issue, NOT rigid mathematical formulas.
+The land-use regulatory goal should be to maximize sources and destinations of pedestrians within walking distance (Tab 28a) of rail stations.
+This is a design issue requiring flexibility — NOT rigid linear mathematical formulas that presume every site is identical.
+Context matters.

 Rear Cover — map, Metro-rail and the Woodmont Triangle: 000 Project plan – aerial photo3